iArcanic/bible-study/new-testament/01-matthew/matthew-01.md

 ##### New International Version

+Solomon the father of Rehoboam, Rehoboam the father of Abijah, Abijah the father of Asa,

 ##### New Living Translation

+Solomon was the father of Rehoboam.
+Rehoboam was the father of Abijah.
+Abijah was the father of Asa.

 ##### English Standard Version

+and Solomon the father of Rehoboam, and Rehoboam the father of Abijah, and Abijah the father of Asaph,

 ##### Berean Study Bible

+Solomon the father of Rehoboam, Rehoboam the father of Abijah, and Abijah the father of Asa.

 ##### New American Standard Bible

+Solomon fathered Rehoboam, Rehoboam fathered Abijah, and Abijah fathered Asa.

 ##### New American Standard Bible 1995

+Solomon was the father of Rehoboam, Rehoboam the father of Abijah, and Abijah the father of Asa.

 ##### New American Standard Bible 1977

+and to Solomon was born Rehoboam; and to Rehoboam, Abijah; and to Abijah, Asa;

 ##### Amplified Bible

+Solomon was the father of Rehoboam, Rehoboam the father of Abijah, and Abijah the father of Asa.

 ##### Christian Standard Bible

+Solomon fathered Rehoboam, Rehoboam fathered Abijah, Abijah fathered Asa,

 ##### Holman Christian Standard Bible

+Solomon fathered Rehoboam, Rehoboam fathered Abijah, Abijah fathered Asa,

 ##### GOD'S WORD® Translation

+[Solomon] was the father of Rehoboam, [Rehoboam] the father of Abijah, [Abijah] the father of Asa,

 ##### International Standard Version

+Solomon fathered Rehoboam, Rehoboam fathered Abijah, Abijah fathered Asaph,

 ##### NET Bible

+Solomon the father of Rehoboam, Rehoboam the father of Abijah, Abijah the father of Asa,

 #### Classic

 ##### King James Bible

+And Solomon begat Roboam; and Roboam begat Abia; and Abia begat Asa;

 ##### New King James Version

+Solomon begot Rehoboam, Rehoboam begot Abijah, and Abijah begot Asa.

 ##### King James 2000 Bible

+And Solomon begat Rehoboam; and Rehoboam begat Abijah; and Abijah begat Asa;

 ##### New Heart English Bible

+and Solomon was the father of Rehoboam, and Rehoboam the father of Abijah, and Abijah the father of Asa;

 ##### World English Bible

+Solomon became the father of Rehoboam.
+Rehoboam became the father of Abijah.
+Abijah became the father of Asa.

 ##### American King James Version

+And Solomon begat Roboam; and Roboam begat Abia; and Abia begat Asa;

 ##### American Standard Version

+and Solomon begat Rehoboam; and Rehoboam begat Abijah; and Abijah begat Asa;

 ##### A Faithful Version

+And Solomon begat Roboam; and Roboam begat Abia; and Abia begat Asa;

 ##### Darby Bible Translation

+and Solomon begat Roboam, and Roboam begat Abia, and Abia begat Asa,

 ##### English Revised Version

+and Solomon begat Rehoboam; and Rehoboam begat Abijah; and Abijah begat Asa;

 ##### Webster's Bible Translation

+And Solomon begat Roboam; and Roboam begat Abia; and Abia begat Asa;

 #### Early modern

 ##### Geneva Bible of 1587

+And Solomon begate Roboam; Roboam begate Abia; Abia begate Asa.

 ##### Bishops' Bible of 1568

+Solomon begat Roboam, Roboam begat Abia, Abia begat Asa.

 ##### Coverdale Bible of 1535

+Salomon begat Roboam: Roboam begat Abia: Abia begat Asa:

 ##### Tyndale Bible of 1526

+Salomon begat Roboam: Roboam begat Abia: Abia begat Asa:

 #### Literal

 ##### Literal Standard Version

+and Solomon begot Rehoboam, and Rehoboam begot Abijah, and Abijah begot Asa,

 ##### Berean Literal Bible

+and Solomon begat Rehoboam, and Rehoboam begat Abijah, and Abijah begat Asa.

 ##### Young's Literal Translation

+and Solomon begat Rehoboam, and Rehoboam begat Abijah, and Abijah begat Asa,

 ##### Smith's Literal Translation

+And Solomon begat Roboam; and Roboam begat Abia; and Abia begat Asa;

 ##### Literal Emphasis Translation

+and Solomon begat Rehoboam; and Rehoboam begat Abijah; and Abijah begat Asa;

 #### Catholic

 ##### Douay-Rheims Bible

+And Solomon begot Roboam.
+And Roboam begot Abia.
+And Abia begot Asa.

 ##### Catholic Public Domain Version

+And Solomon conceived Rehoboam.
+And Rehoboam conceived Abijah.
+And Abijah conceived Asa.

 #### Aramaic

 ##### Aramaic Bible in Plain English

+Solomon begot Rehoboam, Rehoboam begot Abia, Abia begot Asa.

 ##### Lamsa Bible

+Solomon begot Rehoboam; Rehoboam begot Abijah; Abijah begot Asa;

 #### New Testament

+##### Anderson New Testament

+Solomon begot Rehoboam: Rehoboam begot Abia: Abia begot Asa:

+##### Godbey New Testament

+and Solomon begat Roboam; and Roboam begat Abia; and Abia begat Asa;

+##### Haweis New Testament

+and Solomon begat Roboam, and Roboam begat Abia, and Abia begat Asa,

+##### Mace New Testament

+Solomon was the father of Roboam, Roboam the father of Abia, Abia the father of Asa.

+##### Weymouth New Testament

+Solomon of Rehoboam; Rehoboam of Abijah; Abijah of Asa;

+##### Worrell New Testament

+and Solomon begat Rehoboam; and Rehoboam begat Abijah; and Abijah begat Asa;

+##### Worsley New Testament

+And Solomon begat Roboam, and Roboam begat Abia,

 ### Analysis

+King Solomon conceived Rehoboam (or Roboam), who conceived Abijah (or Abia), who conceived Asa.

+So, from this we can infer the following:

+- King Solomon --> Rehoboam --> Abijah --> Asa

 ---